erwanor/pedersen-vectors/README.md

 ## Using [bulletproofs::PedersenGens](https://docs.rs/bulletproofs/4.0.0/bulletproofs/struct.PedersenGens.html) instead

 Unless you _need_ to do vector commitments, you should be able to use the Pedersen commitment implementation that lives in the bulletproof crate linked above.
+It's a simple to use abstraction that lets you swap the bases as you wish.

 ## API